-For instance, when our BAs worked with a healthcare-related project, they treated HIPAA as a stakeholder because this act had a big impact on the solution and its design.
+For instance, when our BAs worked with an MDM system implementation for a healthcare-related project, they treated HIPAA as a stakeholder because this act had a big impact on the solution and its design.

 The major benefit of stakeholder analysis is that it simplifies and accelerates communication between the development team and project stakeholders.
 Also, there are several additional reasons why stakeholder analysis matters for further development:

 - If any regulatory organs check a solution’s compliance with the requirements, a team will take that into account right away.

 - If there are a lot of stakeholders at the same level, a BA will immediately evaluate the risk of contradicting requirements and optimize the requirements elicitation process.

 Stakeholder analysis can be performed with various methods.
 At Apriorit, we usually use the stakeholder onion diagram and the RACI technique, described in our article on the requirements elicitation process.

 The stakeholder onion diagram clearly shows the level of engagement of stakeholders and how close they are to the solution.
 This diagram looks similar to a cut onion, with the solution placed in the center of the circle.